anaknezeviic/master-rad-esa/README.md

 Whitespace inside sequence lines is ignored.

-`N` is treated as a regular sequence symbol.
+`N` is accepted as a regular literal sequence symbol.
+It is not interpreted as a biological wildcard.

 The following are rejected: